 - Implied in We Were Soldiers.
 A radio operator manages to tune in on frantic radio transmissions from a group of special forces soldiers heavily engaged in combat with the enemy in Vietnam.
 The signal is lost abruptly, but it is unclear if it was because the special forces troops were killed, or due to more mundane reasons, given the extreme range they picked up the transmission from.

-- Happens in the Agatha Christie novel After the Funeral, except the victim eventually survives.
+- Happens in Agatha Christie's Hercule Poirot novel After the Funeral, except the victim survives and eventually recovers.

 - The last chapter of Cheaper by the Dozen recounts the death of the authors' father, who suffered a massive heart attack while talking to their mother on a pay phone.
 It's called "The Party Who Called You..." as in, "I'm sorry.
 The party who called you has hung up."